MihlaliMgwebi/Flight-Tracker-App/README.md

 Opensky won't send me an email or call me if they update their API and numeric indexes refer to other flight details because added or changed properties.

+## 4. Subscriptions instead of function calls

+I was calling a function so that the value emitted by the obseravble could be passed as a parameter.
+This defeats the purpose of the observable.

-## 4. How to store API response in seperate interfaces: Map and Flight (extention of Map)
+## TODO.
+How to store API response in seperate interfaces: Map and Flight (extention of Map)

 ### Action and Result.